cesium/etudes-js/README.md

-# etudes-JS
+# 📙 JavaScript/TypeScript Études

-Welcome to the **etudes-JS** Collection!
+Welcome to the **JavaScript/TypeScript Études** Collection!
 This repository contains a comprehensive list of exercises designed to help you master **JavaScript** and **TypeScript**.
 With progressively challenging exercises, these will guide you through essential and advanced features of both programming languages.
 Whether you're a beginner or an experienced developer, this collection will strengthen your skills in JS and TS.

-## Introduction
+## 👀 Introduction

 JavaScript is a versatile, dynamic language used widely for web development, while TypeScript is a statically typed superset of JavaScript that offers enhanced tooling and error-checking features.
 These exercises provide a practical, hands-on approach to learning both languages, covering: